 Take a look at this web page with various bike-related links.

-Held each year in mid-May, the Bike to Work Day campaign encourages commuters in Solano and Napa County (and region-wide) to try bicycling to work.
+Held each year in mid-May, the Bike to Work Day campaign encourages commuters in Solano County (and region-wide) to try bicycling to work.
 Participants receive free bike bags and other goodies and are entered into prize drawings; employers encourage their employees to bike to work; Energizer Stations are set up on Bike to Work Day; and a Team Bike Challenge offers a friendly competition between teams of co-workers throughout May.
 Learn more...

 Walking is an ideal form of commuting to and from work if you live within a few miles of your destination.
 Walking offers an opportunity to get in shape, greatly reduce your commute costs and help lower your ‘carbon footprint.’